Pepperi-Addons/client-actions-docs/actions/scan-barcode.md

 # Scan Barcode
-Scan barcode labels that comply with ISO 15416 (standart barcodes).
+Scan barcode labels that comply with ISO 15416 (standard barcodes).

 ## Description
 Prompts the user to scan a barcode using the device camera.